NicolasWinckler/BEAR/README.md

-#BEAR: Balance Equations for Atomic Reactions
+#BEAR: Balance Equations for Atomic Reactions (in dev)

 ## License
 BEAR  is distributed under the terms of the GNU Lesser General Public Licence version 3 (LGPL) version 3.